 8. Use Heatmaps

 Heatmaps are a tool that you can use to see what your website visitors are the most interested in.
-With the help of a site like Hotjar, you can understand how your website visitors behave on your website.
+With the help of a software like Hotjar, you can understand how your website visitors behave on your website.
 Below is an example of what you can expect with Hotjar.
 The red and yellow areas are the most clicked areas, while the blue areas may have been clicked a few times.
 You can see where their visitors are clicking, and where they are not.
 For example, if a certain page on your site has more clicks on your “Help” or “Live Chat” buttons, then maybe there is information missing on that page that would help your visitors better understand your company.
 This might be easier to understand than Google Analytics since it’s a visual display of your site.
 Heatmaps can also be helpful when you are A/B testing.

 9. Website Personalization

 Website personalization is a new, unique way to enhance your website and landing pages.
 Personalization allows you to show your website visitors a tailored view of your website, without changing the code of your site.